DiniFarb/codewars_readme_stats/README.md

 TODO
 - [X] redirect base "github.r2v.ch" to this github repo
 - [ ] add parameter for card costumization
-- [ ] check security
+- [x] check security
     - [x] allow only few request per minute for every source
+    - [x] use heroku and hostpoint for hosting the app
-- [X] release to github.r2v.ch
+- [X] release to github.r2v.ch which points to heroku
+- [ ] configure pull request pipline in heroku

 ### Many Thanks to the guys of https://github.com/anuraghazra/github-readme-stats where I got the idea to do the same for codewars :)